LonlyEdward/KatibaAI/README.md

 # KatibaAI

-AI powered legal assistant that uses Retrieval Augmented Generation (RAG) to answer questions about the Constitution of Tanzania, providing context aware responses supported by relevant constitutional articles and references.
+AI powered legal assistant that uses Retrieval Augmented Generation (RAG) to answer questions about the Constitution of Tanzania, providing context-aware responses supported by relevant constitutional articles and references.

 ---

 ## Description

-KatibaAI streamlines access to the Tanzanian Constitution's Articles by employing a retrieval-augmented generation (RAG) pipeline.
-The system pre-processes and chunks the constitutional text into segments while preserving hierarchical metadata which are then converted into vector embeddings.
-When a user submits a natural language query, a semantic similarity search identifies and retrieves the most relevant text segments.
-These contexts are passed to a Large Language Model (LLM) constrained by strict system prompts, forcing the model to synthesize answers exclusively from the retrieved text and generate precise, verifiable Article citations while preventing hallucinations.
+The Constitution of Tanzania is a long formally structured document with many Articles making it difficult to quickly find the specific provisions needed to answer real questions.
+KatibaAI solves this using Retrieval-Augmented Generation (RAG).
+It chunks the Constitution into structured sections, generates vector embeddings for semantic search, retrieves the most relevant constitutional provisions for each user query and provides them as context to a Large Language Model (LLM).
+The LLM then generates an answer grounded in the retrieved constitutional text while citing the relevant Article numbers.

 ---